 Do you want to offer composting at a small event or gathering (fewer than 30 people) but don’t have much of a budget?
 Contact our office (email@example.com) for alternative options.
 Students are encouraged to check out the Student Sustainability Board for resources and funding, especially for larger events.

 There are many resources available to help you compost at your event.
-These include using all-compostable service ware, recruiting volunteers to staff the waste stations, placing signage to communicate your waste efforts to event goers, and marketing your efforts to the community.Learn More
+Click here to learn more about how to recruit volunteers to staff the waste stations, access signage to communicate your waste efforts to event goers, and market your efforts to the community.Learn More